mbrameld/event-manager/README.md

 - Factor out duplicate logic between showing time slots and hilighting dates with free times
 - Disable duration button if no slots for that length exist in the month
 - Show message when no event types
+- Standardize and extract common elements from forms

 # Next